What Are The Disadvantages Of Google Sheets? (For 2026)

 Although bugs are common in any software, their impact on productivity and data accuracy within Google Sheets can be frustrating (not to mention time-consuming).

-While the chart and graphic tools in Google Sheets are adequate for small business use, they’re too limited for those looking to build customized or complex visualizations.
+While the chart and graphic tools in Google Sheets are adequate for small businesses, they’re too limited for those looking to build customized or complex visualizations.

 Although charts can be customized, business analysts who require highly specific visual formats may find the available chart types and customization options too basic.